 Fact sheet - NSW Public Sector Agencies and Notifiable Data Breaches

-The NDB scheme establishes a mandatory data breach notification scheme that requires organisations covered by the federal Privacy Act to notify individuals likely to be at risk of serious harm due to a data breach.
+The NDB scheme established a mandatory data breach notification scheme that requires organisations covered by the federal Privacy Act to notify individuals likely to be at risk of serious harm due to a data breach.

 Although the NDB scheme is aimed primarily at federal government agencies and private sector organisations regulated by the Australian Privacy Principles (APPs) under the Privacy Act, there are provisions that apply to NSW public sector agencies.